-Available levels: A-Level Geography (7037)

-Entry requirements: Grade B IGCSE or a 6 for external candidates

-Head of Department: Mrs S White
+Examination Board:AQAAvailable levels:A-Level Geography (7037)Entry requirements:Grade 6 or B (IGCSE)Head of Department:Mrs S White

 An introduction to the course:

 The new AQA A-Level specification is available for teaching from 2016 and will be first examined in 2018.
 It is important to note that this course is linear and will be assessed at the end of year 13, there will be no modular exams (AS exams) in year 12.